 Science On a Sphere

 Attend a presentation of the park's Science On a Sphere® (SOS) at the Bear Valley Visitor Center.
 SOS presentations are offered by rangers at 1:30 pm on weekends throughout the year.
-In 2012, SOS presentations will also be offered at 1:30 pm on weekdays from June 3 through August 30.
+In 2013, SOS presentations will also be offered at 1:30 pm on weekdays from June 3 through August 30.
 However, regularly scheduled SOS presentations will not be offered during the summer of 2014, but may be offered as a "Ranger's Choice" program at 10:30 am.
 Check the program schedule on our Schedule of Events: Summer 2014 Daily Ranger Program page, or stop by or call the Bear Valley Visitor Center at 415-464-5100 x2 x5 to learn when the next SOS program will be offered.
 Daily SOS presentations may also be offered during winter and spring breaks.
 We also have a variety of SOS films which can be viewed at other times of the day.

 Science On a Sphere® is a room sized, global display system that uses computers and video projectors to display planetary data onto a six foot diameter sphere, analogous to a giant animated globe.
 Researchers at NOAA developed SOS® as an educational tool to help illustrate Earth System science to people of all ages.
 Animated images of atmospheric storms, climate change, and ocean temperature can be shown on the sphere, which is used to explain complex environmental processes in a way that is simultaneously intuitive and captivating.